 rosemary honey panna cotta (100mL per panna cotta)

-1 1/2 tsp gelatin for a firmer set panna cotta (good for a taller mould – otherwise use 1 1/4 tsp for a more typical set)
+- 1 1/2 tsp gelatin for a firmer set panna cotta (good for a taller mould – otherwise you may prefer to use 1 1/4 tsp for a slouching panna cotta with a more typical set)

 For the grapefruit jelly, juice the grapefruit, and combine with the grapefruit zest in a small saucepan, heating until the juice is warm (but do not cook it) to help extract some of the flavour from the zest.
 Remove from the heat and set aside for around 10 minutes, then pass through a sieve, pressing to extract the juice.
 Measure out around 150mL of juice.
 Taste and sweeten with a bit of sugar or honey if desired – I kept it as is.